 than in extermination camps.

-The Heritage Foundation of Jewish Cemeteries is, after a pause, recommencing valuable
+The Heritage Foundation of Jewish Cemeteries has done some valuable restoration and

 Information about other Bihor Jewish cemeteries

 The International Association of Jewish Genealogical Societies (IAJGS) embarked upon a

 truly ambitious project to document every Jewish burial site in the world.
 Called the

 remarkable and admirable venture and is essential for those who wish to trace back

 To illustrate the type of analysis that is undertaken we are showing below an extract

 It is not thought that the town currently has any Jewish population.

 The 1880 Jewish population by census was 94, by 1900 census was 227, and in 1930